slatedb/slatedb/docs/0001-manifest.md

 }

 message Snapshot {
-  // A random ID that must be unique across all open snapshots. uint32 id = 1;
+  // 128-bit UUID that must be unique across all open snapshots. uint128 id = 1;

-  // The manifest ID that this snapshot is using as its `DbState`. string manifest_id = 2;
+  // The manifest ID that this snapshot is using as its `DbState`. uint64 manifest_id = 2;

   // The UTC unix timestamp seconds that a snapshot expires at.
 Clients may update this value.
   // If `snapshot_expire_time_s` is older than now(), the snapshot is considered expired.